-After trying different cloud-based testing applications, we’ve settled on BrowserStack for cross-browser testing.
+After trying different cross-browser testing tools, we’ve settled on BrowserStack.
 For checking antivirus software compatibility, our specialists have chosen an easy-to-use online service called VirusTotal.

 BrowserStack is a cross-browser testing tool that provides QA teams with access to more than 2,000 browsers and devices to test their web and mobile applications.
 The tool offers five services: